thiblahute/meson-website/Cheat-sheet.md

 This page lists the commands to invoke to achieve some common build tasks with Meson.
-Unless otherwise specified all the examples below assume that the build directory is created in a directory called <tt>build</tt> which is located in the source tree's root.
+Unless otherwise specified all the examples below assume that the build directory is created in a directory called `build` which is located in the source tree's root.
 It is also assumed that all commands are executed in that directory.

 ## Producing a coverage report ##